Dark Psychological Thriller Available Now in Trade Paperback and Ebook

 When his plans go awry, the Piss Fairy commissions him for a much darker task that graduates him from shaving to scalping—and worse.

-THE BEDWETTER will be available soon in trade paperback and ebook formats.
+THE BEDWETTER is available now in trade paperback and ebook formats.

 Read the first scene…